coverclock/com-diag-assay/README.md

 which you will see referenced here and there.
 Both targets used Bison 3.0.2 and Flex 2.5.35; Assay is unlikely to build with earlier versions of Bison.

+(UPDATE 2020-02-27: Remarkably, Assay will not build under Bison 3.3.2 and Flex 2.6.4 which are the versions installed by the Debian packages bison and flex for Raspbian 10 "buster" for the Raspberry Pi. libfl on that ARMv7 platform seems to be compiled to expect a yylex function instead of the usual preprocessor definition.
+Still works fine on an x86_64 platform running Ubuntu 18.04 "bionic" with Bison 3.0.4 and Flex 2.6.4.)

 This software is an original work of its author(s).

 Information regarding Assay and Diminuto can be found here: